pve/foobotapi/README.md

-# foobotapi
+# Using the foobotapi
-Foobot is an indoor air pollution sensor device.
+The Foobot is an indoor air pollution sensor device.
 InitialState is a dashboard for IOT.

+The second objective of this code is to demonstrate cloud native development.
+In this case we are working with 'serverless' functions, and we are focussing on the Google code ecosystem.
+More tutorial explanation is in [here](main.md).

 Data is pulled by a Google Cloud Function into BigQuery.

 Deployment of the code is through Google Cloud Build (ideally).

-This code will map [Foobot](http://foobot.io) data to [InitialState](http://initialstate.com).
+This code maps [Foobot](http://foobot.io) data to [InitialState](http://initialstate.com), and a Google BigQuery database.
+InitialState no longer has free plans.
 You will need accounts on all.

-API keys are in environment variables.
-Use settings.env to source these.
-Moving to client_secrets.json in GS for secrets.
+API keys are in a file clientsecrets.json in GS for secrets.

 Uses pytest for testing.